WWE News: Huge Update On The Condition Of Paige And Her Status For ‘WrestleMania 33’

-2016 was quite an interesting year for WWE superstar, Paige, leaving many to wonder whether fans would ever see her in a WWE ring again.
+Now that it is over, we can say that 2016 was quite an interesting year for WWE superstar Paige, leaving many to wonder whether fans would ever see her in a WWE ring again.
 She entered into a relationship with Alberto Del Rio and seemed to fall hard for him immediately.
 Their romance became the source for headlines throughout the year.
 It’s unfortunate that Paige’s work in the ring hasn’t been able to match the amount of heat she’s generated outside it.

 When Paige and Del Rio first began dating, there were rumors backstage that it was causing some friction between her and Charlotte, who had previously dated Del Rio.
 Vince McMahon is known for relishing the idea of taking real-life animosity and exploiting it on WWE programming.
 Paige and Charlotte did engage in a memorable feud in late 2015, but nothing was reignited beyond a single match on RAW in light of the relationship drama.